Originally released: February 1, 2013

 CME credit expires: January 31, 2019

 This activity has been developed for prescribers specializing in psychiatry.
-All other health care providers interested in psychopharmacology are welcome for advanced study, especially primary care physicians, nurse practitioners, psychologists, and pharmacists.
+All other health care providers interested in psychopharmacology are welcome for advanced study, especially primary care physicians, physician assistants, nurse practitioners, psychologists, and pharmacists.

 Statement of need